 It immediately follows that

-and the question of proving that $\eta_{\calF, \calG}$ is an equivalence is reduced to check that $f_\ast$ preserves the above colimit.
+and proving that $\eta_{\calF, \calG}$ is an equivalence is reduced to checking that $f_\ast$ preserves the above colimit.
 Since the above diagram as well as its colimit takes values in $\catAPerf(X)$, we can apply Cartan's theorem B. The descent spectral sequence degenerates, and therefore the conclusion follows. \end{proof}

 \begin{corollary} Let $f \colon X \to S$ be a morphism as in the previous lemma.
 Let $j \colon \trunc{S} \to S$ be the canonical morphism and consider the pullback diagram